zGato/ScrewTwitchAds/README.md

 Proxies are usually the best and most reliable way to circumvent Twitch Ads.
 Mobile platforms still use the streamer.m3u8 proxy method as it works for them (due to not having stitched ads).
 Either way, check the [downsides of proxies](server-side/proxies.md#proxies-downsides).

 - `Xtra for Twitch` - [f-droid](https://f-droid.org/packages/com.github.andreyasadchy.xtra/) / [code](https://github.com/crackededed/Xtra)
-  - Modified Twitch app with added functionalities.
+  - Twitch player for Android.
   - You can select your own custom proxy.
 You can [host your own](server-side/proxies.md#host-your-own-proxy) or choose one from the [following list](server-side/proxies.md#proxies-list).
   - Use the [following syntax](server-side/mobilesyntax.md) when using your own proxy or one from the list.
   - Works for everyone.